zachvalenta/notes-sw/comp-sci/protocols.md

 BINARY
 > ❓ how is BSON more binary than JSON itself? https://stackoverflow.com/questions/3554325/why-is-it-called-bson 📙 Kleppmann ch.
 4
 * e.g. HTTP/2 https://news.ycombinator.com/item?id=27431998
-* used more for internal services 📙 Jeffrey distributed [5]
 * db res in binary which is parsed by language-specific API 📙 Kleppmann 4.128 📙 Kleppmann 4.117, 4.122, 4.130
 * _BSON_: binary JSON + SQL datatypes https://bsonspec.org/